i-s-o-g-r-a-m/advent-of-code-2017/README.md

 possible.
 This usually means we end up with write-only code, low abstraction, no bench-marking or optimization, little regard to factoring, no tests.

-The puzzle-solving aspect makes the process slightly more rewarding that stuff like Exercism, though I still enjoy Exercism-style exercises quite a bit, too.
+The puzzle-solving aspect makes the process slightly more rewarding than stuff like Exercism, though I still enjoy Exercism-style exercises quite a bit, too.

 Languages used so far: